|Spring Prior to APR Self-Study Submission:

 - After the meeting, the OIA assessment specialist prepares a draft memo for the VPAA outlining next steps for assessment improvements in the unit and recommendations for a timeline for accomplishing the improvements.
 The draft memo is shared with and revised as necessary by the unit head or the unit’s designated person.
 When everyone is in agreement on the content of the memo and the recommended timeline, the memo is sent to the VPAA and copied to the unit head and college associate dean.

 Beyond the Self-Study Year:

 - The OIA assessment specialist working with the unit continues to respond to all requests from the unit for coaching and feedback on improvements to its assessment process.

-- The unit updates its assessment webpage annually by June 1.
+- The unit updates its AMS workspaces annually by July 1.

-- One year following the APR, an OIA assessment specialist reviews the information on the assessment webpage and uses the rubric to once again score the unit’s assessment process.
+- One year following the APR, an OIA assessment specialist reviews the information in the AMS workspaces and uses the rubric to once again score the unit’s assessment process.
 The scored rubrics are then reviewed by at least one other OIA assessment specialist.
 Differences are discussed and the specialists come to agreement on scores.
-Scored rubrics are sent to the unit head by September 1 of the year AFTER the APR.
+Scored rubrics are sent to the unit head in September of the year AFTER the APR.
 Consultations and feedback are ongoing if requested by the unit.

 - The one-year review is repeated again at three years and five years post-APR.
-It is important for units to update their assessment webpages annually to enable the review process and to be ready for the next APR in the seventh year.
+It is important for units to update their AMS workspaces annually to enable the review process and to be ready for the next APR in the seventh year.